rollerworks-graveyard/RouteAutowiringBundle/README.md

 of the Composer documentation.

-Then, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project:
+Then, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project (you can skip this step when you're using Symfony Flex):

 ```php
 <?php